Leading ridesharing companies

-Ridesharing operates globally, however, with increasing populations and business operations, the demand for effective mobility in the Asia Pacific region is high.
-The ride sharing market has increased dramatically from 2015 to 2019, generating 13 billion U.S dollars in Southeast Asia alone in 2019.
-Given the dramatic rise in ridesharing usage, it does not seem too surprising that Asia happens to be the largest ride-hailing market globally.
-Many companies have taken advantage of the surge in popularity of ridesharing and have firmly established themselves within the ridesharing market.
-The companies which dominate the ridesharing market throughout Asia Pacific countries are: GrabTaxi, Go-Jek, Ola and Uber Technologies, Inc. Uber operates in Australia, New Zealand, India, Bangladesh, Sri Lanka, Japan, South Korea, Taiwan and Hong Kong – with headquarters based in Singapore.
+Given the dramatic rise in ridesharing usage and revenue, it does not seem too surprising that Asia is the largest ride-hailing market globally.
+Many Asia Pacific companies have taken advantage of the surge in popularity of ridesharing and have firmly established themselves within the ridesharing market.
+The companies which dominate the ridesharing market throughout the Asia Pacific region are GrabTaxi, Go-Jek, Ola, and Uber Technologies, Inc. Uber operates in Australia, New Zealand, India, Bangladesh, Sri Lanka, Japan, South Korea, Taiwan, and Hong Kong – with headquarters based in Singapore.
 Not only does Uber offer ridesharing, but it has reached Super App status, offering food delivery services.
-Uber’s success in the Asia Pacific region is confirmed by its increased revenue throughout recent years.
 A direct competitor with Uber is GrabTaxi – a fellow Super App company, based in Singapore.
-Similarly to Uber, Grab Taxi has also exhibited steady progression through its increased revenue.
+Similarly to Uber, Grab Taxi also exhibited steady progression through its increased revenue.
 Additionally, Go-Jek has displayed an astronomical number of monthly active users throughout Southeast Asia, firmly holding onto its position within the ridesharing market.